 Expectation: There would be educational materials which place the exhibit in context by detailing the history and politics of black hair.

 Reality: There were none.
 As much as the volunteers pushed the word “educational,” the event would be far more accurately described as promotional.
 It was noteworthy that while Un’ruly’s public relations rep was on the scene handing out business cards, the "artist" who'd conceived the event was entirely absent.

 Expectation: Someone would try to touch my hair, with or without asking permission.

 Reality: No one dared.
 But simply by virtue of being there, I and other black women in attendance became part of the exhibit.
 What education the organizers had failed to offer was left for us to provide, mostly by being called upon to answer a flurry of highly othering questions such as, “Do you wash your hair?
 Do you use shampoo or just water?”

 Expectation: There would be whitesplaining.

 Reality: Oh lawdy, was there ever whitesplaining!
-Deborah, a white, 60-something English professor at a historically black Mississippi university, lamented & largely derided her students and colleagues for their weaves, wigs, & perms, flabbergasted as to why any black woman would invest so much time & money in chemically altering their hair's texture.
-She puzzled as to why the panoply of natural tresses in New York City stood in such sharp contrast to what she was accustomed to seeing in the South.
+Deborah, a white, 60-something English professor at a historically black Mississippi university, lamented and largely derided her students and colleagues for their weaves, wigs, and perms, flabbergasted as to why any black woman would invest so much time and money in chemically altering their hair's texture.
+She puzzled as to why the panoply of natural tresses in downtown New York City stood in such sharp contrast to what she was accustomed to seeing in the deep South.
 She was well-meaning, but I kind of wanted to bang my head against a wall.
-(Or hers.)